 Taking a Breath or Blood Test

-The breath test is typically done using a machine called a Breathalyzer.
-Additionally, you may be asked to submit to a blood test.
+The breath test is typically administered using a Breathalyzer machine.
+You may also be asked to submit to a blood test.
 The result will show the BAC in your bloodstream at the time of the test, which can be misleading because your BAC can fluctuate for several hours or more after you consume alcohol.

 Breath Test Refusal: How a DUI Lawyer Can Help

 If you have been arrested for DUI and have refused to take a breath or blood test, you need the help of a credible DUI attorney as quickly as possible.
-Consult with a legal team that specializes in Pennsylvania DUI cases – contact the Law Offices of Steven E. Kellis online or call (215) 940-1200 for a free consultation today.
-Our phone is answered 24 hours a day.
+Consult with a lawyer that specializes in Pennsylvania DUI cases – contact the Law Offices of Steven E. Kellis online or call (215) 940-1200 for a free consultation today.